greenruby/grn-js/README.md

 We have a trello board to keep track of what we want and what is done: https://trello.com/b/6QXa4Jdk/grn-v2

 It is still an early stage of development.
-If you want to contribute, just send a mail to mose@greenruby.org or joni us on freenode irc channel #greenruby
+If you want to contribute, just send a mail to mose@greenruby.org or join us on freenode irc channel #greenruby

 ## Development setup